mdcg/reflected-db-drf-postgresql-docker/README.md

 ./reflect_db.sh <path_to_backup_file/backup_file.sql>
 ```

-To further improve the example, imagine that the name of my backup file is `backup.sql` (very creative) and the path to it is` / home / mdcg / dev / `, so the command would look like this:
+To further improve the example, imagine that the name of my backup file is `backup.sql` (very creative) and the path to it is` /home/mdcg/dev/`, so the command would look like this:

 ```
 ./reflect_db.sh /home/mdcg/dev/backup.sql
 ```

 Depending on the size of the backup file, the above command may take considerable minutes, but again, be patient.
-At the end of the process, go to the `models.py` file located in` src / api / `and see if the models were generated.
+At the end of the process, go to the `models.py` file located in` src/api/ `and see if the models were generated.

 ## Contributing